 - Auger may start to rust

 - Throws gravel if used on driveways with pebbles

 Very few snow throwing systems offer as much raw horsepower as this particular setup, which is essentially the equivalent of a commercial snowblower attached to an actual farming tractor.
 Since GT2200 aren’t available in all markets, you could also substitute a Cub Cadet 1500 or a Troy-Bilt model year 2007 or newer and still get similar numbers.
-No matter what you mount it to, though, it should clear a 42in. wide path quickly with a very simple crank rotating chute that’s easy to maintain and surprisingly reliable.
+No matter what you mount it to, though, it should clear a 42in. the wide path quickly with a very simple crank rotating chute that’s easy to maintain and surprisingly reliable.

 - Drivers can throw snow in a 220° arc around their tractor

 - Can power throw snow that’s almost two feet high without slowing down

 - Mechanically simple design doesn’t break down often, so you won’t have to do as much maintenance

 - Lets you rotate and control the auger entirely from the seat without stopping the motor